eighttrigrams/eighttrigrams-tutorials/README.md

 "Hello, Daniel!"
 ```

-Again, we can "reach" inside the application using the repl.
+Again, we can "reach" inside the application using the REPL.

     examples/deps-greeter/application$ clj
     Clojure 1.9.0